MarcoPrieto2910/RuntimeCalculator/README.md

 The application is hosted using the .NET Generic Host and runs its collection logic through `RuntimeCollectorWorker`, which derives from `BackgroundService`.

+During startup, the application loads and validates its configuration before attempting to connect to the OMAX endpoint.

 When installed as a Windows Service, the collector runs in the background without requiring a user to manually launch the application.

 #### OMAXRuntimeCollector.Tests